F-Droid: Client application

 Droid-ify is a F-Droid client with Material UI focused on user experience.
 It is an alternative to the official F-Droid client, also using the F-Droid app repository.

 F-Droid is not available on the Google Play Store.
-To install the F-Droid client, the user has to allow installation from "Unknown sources" in Android settings and retrieve the F-Droid Android application package (.apk file) from the official site.
+To install the F-Droid client, users must allow installation from "Unknown sources" in Android settings and retrieve the F-Droid Android application package (.apk file) from the official site.

 The client was designed to be resilient against surveillance, censorship, and unreliable Internet connections.
 To promote anonymity, it supports HTTP proxies and repositories hosted on Tor onion services.
 Client devices can function as impromptu "app stores", distributing downloaded apps to other devices over local Wi-Fi and Bluetooth.
 The F-Droid client app automatically offers updates for installed F-Droid apps; when the F-Droid Privileged Extension is installed, updates can also be installed by the app itself in the background.
 However, automatic updates are not turned on by default.
 The extension requires the device to have root access, or to be able to flash a zip file.

+Besides the original F-Droid app, there are also alternative clients, such as Droid-ify or NeoStore, that are alternative front-end clients to the F-Droid repositories.

 Key management

 The Android operating system checks that updates are signed with the same key, preventing others from distributing updates that are signed by a different key.
 Originally, the Google Play store required applications to be signed by the developer of the application, while F-Droid only allowed its own signing keys.
 So apps previously installed from another source have to be reinstalled to receive updates.

-In September 2017 Google Play started offering developers a signing key service managed by Google Play, offering a similar service to what F-Droid offered since 2011, and F-Droid now lets developers use their own keys via the reproducible build process.
+In September 2017, Google Play started offering developers a signing key service managed by Google Play, offering a similar service to what F-Droid offered since 2011, and F-Droid now lets developers use their own keys via the reproducible build process.